 The Hypermedia Research Group has been active in the area of intelligent hypermedia systems since 1991.
 The group has its origins in the development of a hypermedia museum exhibit on local history from the photographic archives of the Pontypridd Historical and Cultural Centre.
 Research goals have broadened and work now spans a range of themes within the broad areas of Hypermedia, HCI and Information Science.

 The research group exploits Knowledge Organisation Systems and Semantic Web Technologies to augment search and information discovery.
-Cultural heritage has been a particular focus, with long term collaborators including English Heritage and the Archaeology Data Service.
+Cultural heritage has been a particular focus, with long term collaborators including Historic England and the Archaeology Data Service.
 Research on the semantic interoperability of archaeological datasets has published as Linked Data major excavation datasets and standard vocabularies that can act as hubs in the web of archaeological data.

 The group has also been investigating aspects of the relationship between minority languages and Information Technology since 2000.
 This has focussed mainly on the Welsh language, Cymraeg, and has included design recommendations and guidance as well as studies of language use online, particularly in social networking sites such as Facebook and Twitter.

-The New Review of Hypermedia and Multimedia is edited by Cunliffe and Tudhope.
-Starting in 1989 (as Hypermedia), the journal was renamed the New Review of Hypermedia and Multimedia (NRHM) in 1995.
-It has been edited by the Hypermedia Research Unit since 1997.
-NRHM aims to provide a focus for research on practical and theoretical developments in hypermedia, hypertext, interactive multimedia and related technologies.
-NRHM is published by Taylor & Francis and is included in Science Citation Index Expanded™.
+Since 1997, The Hypermedia Research Group's Cunliffe (Editor-in-Chief) and Tudhope (Editor) have edited The New Review of Hypermedia and Multimedia published by Taylor & Francis.
+The New Review of Hypermedia and Multimedia aims to provide a focus for research on practical and theoretical developments in hypermedia, hypertext, interactive multimedia and related technologies.
+NRHM is included in Science Citation Index Expanded™.